bitstuff/bhd-rss-bot/README.md

   max_size = 2684355000
 ```

-That is a directory to drop files into, and an array of monitors.
+That is a directory to drop files into, the frequency at which to
+poll, and an array of monitors.
-Monitors consist of a name, a url, the frequency at which to poll
+Monitors consist of a name, a url,
-the url for changes, and an array of patterns to match against.
+and an array of patterns to match against.
 In this example the first monitor contains two matches, the
 second only one.
 Matches consist of a name, a
 regular expression, a category, a resolution, and